 1.1.4.
-Reverse-transcription polymerase chain reaction
+Reverse-transcriptase polymerase chain reaction (RT-PCR)

-Many methods for RT-PCR have been described or are being developed (McGoldrick et al., 1998).
-By using RT-PCR techniques, infected animals can be detected early during the incubation period and for a longer period of time in cases where the pigs recover.
+Many methods for RT-PCR have been described or are being developed (Ganges et al., 2020; Postel et al., 2018).
+By using RT-PCR techniques, infected animals can be detected early during the incubation period, later persistent infection period and for a longer period of time in cases where the pigs recover.
 RT-PCR detects viral nucleic acid only and positive results may be obtained in cases where virus isolation or other techniques yield negative results.
-RT-PCR is therefore more sensitive than other techniques (such as antigen-capture ELISA, and FAT).
+RT-PCR is therefore more sensitive than other techniques (such as virus isolation, antigen-capture ELISA, and FAT).